 Can I make a one-off transfer to Malaysia?

 However, if you are making regular payments to Malaysia, Mozo recommends that you make an enquiry about how your money transfer provider can cut a deal just for you.
-Sometimes your IMT provider will be able to reduce the rates and fees they charge everyone else, just by forming a business relationship with them.
+Sometimes your IMT provider will be able to reduce the exchange rates and transfer fees they charge everyone else, if you’ve formed an ongoing business relationship with them.
 This is not a guarantee, just a possibility.
 Ask and you’ll find out!

 How do I set up an international money transfer?

 Have you decided which path to take yet?
 Online, in person or over the phone?
-Working this out first, will determine your best next steps.
+Figuring that out will help determine your next step:

 - Will you be logging on to your online bank account or app?